-- JobConfigHistory Plugin is hitting the performance of the Jenkins instance.
+- JobConfigHistory Plugin is impacting the performance of the instance.

-- I don’t know what can I configure JobConfigHistory Plugin
+- I don’t know how I should configure the JobConfigHistory Plugin

-- JobConfigHistory Plugin plugin consumes a lot of space.
+- The JobConfigHistory Plugin plugin consumes a lot of disk space.

 - Saving Jenkins system configuration is very slow.

 - CloudBees CI (CloudBees Core)

 - CloudBees CI (CloudBees Core) on modern cloud platforms - Managed Master

 - CloudBees CI (CloudBees Core) on modern cloud platforms - Operations Center

 - CloudBees CI (CloudBees Core) on traditional platforms - Client Master

 - CloudBees CI (CloudBees Core) on traditional platforms - Operations Center